Ottolenghi's Spiced Chickpeas with Fresh Vegetable Salad

 120ml olive oil

-Grated zest of 2 lemons, plus 50ml lemon juice
+Grated zest of 2 lemons, plus 50ml lemon juice30ml sherry vinegar

 1 clove garlic, crushed